README

 - Type

-to install Chasten - Type
+pipx install chastento install Chasten - Type

-and confirm that Chasten is installed - Type
+pipx listand confirm that Chasten is installed - Type

-to learn how to use the tool
+chasten --helpto learn how to use the tool

 ๐ช Configuration

-can generate a starting configuration, you can check out the ๐ฆ AstuteSource/chasten-configuration repository for example(s) of configuration files that setup the tool.
-Although the config.yml
+You can configure chasten with two YAML files, normally called config.yml and checks.yml.
+Although chasten can generate a starting configuration, you can check out the ๐ฆ AstuteSource/chasten-configuration repository for example(s) of configuration files that setup the tool.
+Although the config.yml file can reference multiple check configuration files, this example shows how to specify a single checks.yml file:

 # chasten configuration